Social sorting: History

+Themes

 Criticisms are often directed at the laws, implemented rules, educational system, job employment opportunities and at the government.
 Questions are asked of the integrity of many socially constructed programs led by private and government institutions.
-Fairness and equity are thought to be at the forefront of the list of frustrations for many people that are aware of social sorting.

-There are paranoias and indifferences in regards to social sorting.
 The September 11 attacks and the subsequent war on terror have fueled the desire for categorizing and profiling people.
 The beneficiaries that are associated with it are evident as it allows for a more transparent viewership.
 Some researchers such as David Lyon are concerned with the rise of big data as there are many implication on the daily lives of many.

 According to David Lyon, Canadians are still unaware of the fact that surveillance which goes collaboratively with social sorting is now very much integrated into their daily lives.
 David Lyon discusses that the systematic routines and attention to personal detail which is encompassed into surveillance.
 The key criticism involves indifferent treatment to individuals based on their profile.
 Depending on the details of a person it can lead to the determination of whether the person may end up on a No Fly List.

-Employers have now begun to engage in these screening methods to determine a person’s suitability for a particular job.
-Law enforcement bodies and insurance companies have now all began to utilize social sorting to their use in order to determine whether their services should be offered or rescinded.
-The lives of many are directly affected as they are placed into socio-economic niches.

 David Lyon insinuates that social sorting through surveillance is a modern threat to freedom.
 Byproducts of social sorting are isolation, segregation and marginalization.
-Social sorting has called into account issues that primarily involve equity and fairness.
-Different societies sort in different ways.
+Social sorting has highlighted issues that primarily involve equity and fairness.